Courts, Jurisdiction, and Procedure Courses

 Federal Habeas Corpus

 We will cover the history of the Great Writ and the evolution of the scope of federal habeas corpus review and relief; the Suspension Clause; habeas review in capital cases including stays of execution; alternatives to habeas review; state post-conviction proceedings; and jurisdictional issues in both the trial and appellate courts.
 There will be an emphasis on habeas review under the Antiterrorism and Effective Death Penalty Act, which will be particularly helpful for students taking federal judicial clerkships.
-Students' grades are based on in-class participation, an exam, and optional papers (10-12 pages, if the 3 credit option is chosen).
+Students' grades are based on in-class participation, an exam, and optional papers (3000-3600 words), if the 3 credit option is chosen).

 Previously: